hxruhime/data/README.md

 # schizophrenia
-list of data related tools and resources compiled from various sources, semi specific to the USA
+list of data related tools and resources compiled from various sources. (some semi specific to the USA)
-remember the gangstalkers are watching you!!

 ## Table of Contents